MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN-BrainScript.md

 **This tutorial describes how to use CNTK Fast R-CNN with BrainScript and cntk.exe.
 Fast R-CNN using the CNTK Python API is described [here](./Object-Detection-using-Fast-R-CNN.md).**

-The above are examples images and object annotations for the grocery data set (left) and the Pascal VOC data set (right) used in this tutorial.
+The above are examples images and object annotations for the grocery data set (first image) and the Pascal VOC data set (second image) used in this tutorial.

 _Fast R-CNN_ is an object detection algorithm proposed by _Ross Girshick_ in 2015.
 The paper is accepted to ICCV 2015, and archived at https://arxiv.org/abs/1504.08083.